tdpmendes/angular-workbench/README.md

 So what you do is this: On the component from where you want to send the message from, you will inject eventBusService on the constructor.
 Then you create a method to send the event.
 The event bus i've created will send a message by the set() method.

 On the component where you want to listen to the event, you also inject the service, and, on the constructor (or init, does it make a difference? honest question) you will subscribe to that event, do a null check, and treat the event when it's not null.
 This is the point where you might want to filter the event (by type or anything) and handle the event!

+## Using PDFMake on Angular

+So first we'll install not only pdfmake but it's types (for typescript) so we go;

+`npm install pdfmake`
+`npm install @types/pdfmake`

+Now, we can use PDFMake with some helpful classes and interfaces, which is gr8.

+Then, on the component where we want to print the pdf, we will need some imports and some reference changes, as seen on pdf-make-example.component:

+`import pdfMake from 'pdfmake/build/pdfmake';`
+`import pdfFonts from 'pdfmake/build/vfs_fonts';` `pdfMake.fonts = pdfFonts.pdfMake;`

+Something i like to do as a good pratice is to isolate the document definition on a separate file.

+After that, check the pdf-make-example and check the printPdf() method, and you should be set :D